antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 * *External* caching, caches Endpoint responses and can provide information even when the API itself is unavailable.
 * *Internal* caching takes place the API application, e.g. query caching.

 External caching is much more robust and effective than internal caching and **SHOULD** be used for APIs with large (thousands) of users.
 However this method of caching is only effective for anonymous requests, returning the same information.
-If authentication is used the effectiveness will be decreased.
+If authentication is used its effectiveness will be decreased.

 Caching, of any kind, **SHOULD** only become a focus after an API has been launched and is proving, through metrics, to be causing performance problems.
-That said techniques that would make adding caching more difficult, such as a authenticating all methods, **SHOULD** be taken into consideration during development so as not to make adding caching more trouble than it needs to.
+That said techniques that would make adding caching more difficult, such as a authenticating all methods, **SHOULD** be taken into consideration during development, so as not to make adding caching more trouble than it needs to.

 ### [x.x] Where appropriate, APIs **SHOULD** use Etags for cached resources

-Importantly the Etag for a resource **SHOULD** be the same regardless of the data-type used for the response.
+The Etag for a resource **SHOULD** be the same regardless of the data-type used for the response.

 Sources: